tangneyscott/projectimpact/README.md

 The Impact Project enables NFT creators to mint an NFT with an environmental / social impact (e.g. RAC releases art where 10% of sales goes toward planting trees).

 ### Use Cases

-@RAC releases a NFT with 50% of the primary and secondary market sales going towards removing plastic from the ocean.
+@RAC releases a NFT with 50% of the primary and secondary market sales going towards donating .

 Zora buys carbon-offset credits (https://decrypt.co/60271/zora-nft-carbon-offset-ethereum) and can prove their donation via "Impact" tokens.